What is the Emirates Airline Festival of Literature?

 I have forgotten my password; what do I do?

-If you have forgotten your password, visit https://tickets.emirateslitfest.com/signin.aspx and click “forgot password”.
+If you have forgotten your password, visit https://www.emirateslitfest.com/my-account/ and click “Lost your password?”.
 Enter the email address that you have registered with.
 An email will be sent to you with a temporary password.
-Return to https://tickets.emirateslitfest.com/signin.aspx and enter your email address and the temporary password.
-After successfully logging in, set a new password.

 How do I unsubscribe from your newsletter?